markgw/uh-nlp19/docs/day7/index.md

 > If necessary, [remind yourself](https://mathinsight.org/matrix_vector_multiplication)
 > of what happens when you
 > take a dot product of a matrix and vector.
+Looking
+> at the diagrams on the lecture slides might also help.

 Normalize the count vectors by the document length and perform the same relevance ranking.